 And, such questionnaires may be used as retention studies, exit interviews, and ongoing gauges of employee perceptions related to loyalty, satisfaction, morale, engagement, and productivity, administered on a regular basis.

 Organizations that care enough to gather employee feedback through survey research methods must care enough to study the results and do something about them.
 If not willing to spend time and resources to meet identified needs, the organization might just as well not have bothered asking for feedback in the first place.
-Research shows that employees will accept the decision, even if it differs from their preference if they have had some input into the process.
+Research shows that employees will support action plans, even if those plans differ from their preference, if they have some input into the process.

 While part of that employee input should be focused on identifying barriers to productivity, an equal part of that input should be focused on generating solutions, sharing ideas for increasing employee satisfaction, morale, and engagement to heighten productivity at work.

-A 2007 study found the average construction worker operated at about 40% efficiency.
-Professor Roger Liska, Chair of the Department of Construction Science and Management at Clemson University in South Carolina, found that the low productivity was actually due to management problems rather than individual construction workers.
+A recent study found the average construction worker operated at about 40% efficiency.
+Professor Roger Liska, Chair of the Department of Construction Science and Management at Clemson University in South Carolina, found that the low productivity was actually due to management problems, rather than individual construction workers.

 “More than half of that lost productivity could be traced to delays waiting for equipment and supplies, inefficient company processes, and work rules and congested work areas,” noted Liska.
 “These are things where better management can really have an impact.”